m-haisham/Manga-K/README.md

 # Manga K

-This is a program written in python and serves its purpose on console
+This is a program written in python to download and read manga
 ___
 ### To Start:
 > run main.py